 Chermoula is a well-known thick marinade to increase the flavor of fish or seafood dishes in Northwest African regions, including Morocco.
 Aside from being a staple African dish, chermoula is also widely used in Libyan, Tunisian, and Algerian culinary recipes.

 On the other hand, people also use Chermoula in their meats or veggie dishes.
 But here, let’s see how Morrocan make their fish Chermoula and how tasty it is.

 Chermoula itself has many variations.
 Morocco’s recipe consists of cumin, paprika, parsley, and seasonings like salt and pepper.
 Then mix this mixture with fish and let them sit for a day in a fridge to optimize the flavor absorption.

 Also, they are normally served with rice.
 Feel free to choose quality brown rice if you need a healthier solution instead of normal white rice.

 Do you know Morocco is one of the biggest sardine suppliers to the European market?
 They are also the number one canned sardine exporter worldwide.
 That’s why stuffed fried sardine is so special on this nation’s menu.

 It is mostly found as classic street food in Morocco.
 Sardine is a staple component in Moroccan people’s diet, particularly those who live near the coast.

-But you can still buy them in non-coast areas in this country, like in Marrakesh, or Medina of Fez – an old town in Morocco that is listed on the World Heritage Site.
+But you can still buy them in non-coastal areas in this country, like in Marrakesh, or Medina of Fez – an old town in Morocco that is listed on the World Heritage Site.